9801 S Avenue G (map and directions)

-Located in the Eastside community, Calumet Park and Beach totals 198.98 acres and features many recreational facilities and special amenities.
+Located in the East Side community, Calumet Beach totals 198.98 acres and features many recreational facilities and special amenities.

 Calumet Beach offers beach-goers a chance to escape the heat by enjoying the cool waters of Lake Michigan during the summer months.
 In addition to traditional park programs, Calumet Park hosts fun special events throughout the year for the entire family, including holiday-themed events.